 ExpressVPN: The ExpressVPN clients primarily use the OpenVPN protocol as well as the company’s new Lightway protocol.
 Their encryption algorithms include AES-256, SHA-512 HMAC authentication, and a 4096-bit RSA key.

-Like VyprVPN, ExpressVPN passed all of our VPN tests without leaks, bugs, or failures.
+Like VyprVPN, ExpressVPN passed all of our VPN tests without leaks, bugs, or problems.

 Overall, both of these VPNs provide you with secure encryption together with reliable VPN protocols.